Greatest Hits (The Jam album)

-Greatest Hits is a compilation and the third greatest hits album from The Jam, released in 1991.
+Greatest Hits is the third compilation/greatest hits album from the Jam, released in 1991.
 It includes all of the band's eighteen hit singles plus "Precious" (which was released as a double A-side along with "Town Called Malice").
 It includes two singles, "That's Entertainment" and "Just Who Is the 5 O'Clock Hero?", which made the UK charts without ever being released there, they charted after being heavily imported from Europe.
-It has a companion album of rarities, titled Extras.
-It was released in 1992.
+The following year a companion album of rarities, titled Extras, was released.